top of page

 LEGAL WARNING

 This site has been prepared to inform people and does not provide health services.
 Information on the site should not be used in any way for the diagnosis or treatment of disease.
 The text and/or visual contents on the site do not have advertising purposes and are for preliminary information purposes.
-These visual and/or textual contents do not constitute a basis for any medical or home practice.
-Persons visiting this site are deemed to have read and accepted the issues in the legal warning text.
+Please note that the images displayed across this website serve as design and structural placeholders to establish the layout, and do not represent the actual physical clinic environment; furthermore, these visual and textual contents do not constitute a basis for any medical practice, and visitors are deemed to have accepted the terms of our legal warning.

 bottom of page